dbt-labs/dbt-project-evaluator/docs/rules/structure.md

 - One .yml file which contains source definitions, tests, and documentation (see [Source Directories](#source-directories))
 - One .yml file which contains tests & documentation for models in the same directory (see [Test Directories](#test-directories))

-This provides for clear repository organization, so that analytics engineers can quickly and easily find the information they need.
+This provides for a clear repository organization, so that analytics engineers can quickly and easily find the information they need.

-We might create additional folders for intermediate models but each file should always be nested closest to the folder name that matches their model type.
+We might create additional folders for intermediate models, but each file should always be nested closest to the folder name that matches their model type.

 ```bash
 ├── dbt_project.yml